 What Type of Compensation Can I Receive When Filing a Brain Injury Lawsuit?

-A brain harm lawsuit is a process for securing the compensation that the individual needs to get the medical care they need, along with covering other essentials, such as cost of living expenses if the individual is injured to the degree where they cannot work.
+A brain injury lawsuit is a process involving securing the compensation that the individual needs to get the medical care they need, along with covering other essentials, such as cost of living expenses if the individual is injured to the degree where they cannot work.

 Brain harm victims can also qualify for other types of compensation, like compensation for pain and suffering and loss of consortium.